PaulskPt/esp32s2_tft_example/README.rst

 In the folder 'images' I put a screenshot of the VSCode Outline of this example script.
 Added also a short video of the ESP32-S2-TFT-Feather and the TMP117 while this example script was running.

+For a manual of the Adafruit ESP32-S2-TFT-Feather see: '<https://cdn-learn.adafruit.com/downloads/pdf/adafruit-esp32-s2-tft-feather.pdf>'